kalustian/SMON/README.md

 ## NOTE:
 SMON uses the memory in $0400-$0B80 as an input buffer ($0400+24 lines*80 characters).
 So anything uploaded into that area may be overwritten by input.
+If you need specifically this area for your program you can change the location and/or size of the input buffer.
+See smon.asm under 'C64 KERNAL routines" section.

 SMON is a machine language monitor and direct assembler for the Commodore 64, published in 1984 in "64'er" magazine (for more info see the [credit section](https://github.com/dhansel/smon6502#credits) below).